tamakuku/data-science-bootcamp9/Portfolio-Project/SQL/Car Dealer/README.md

 - TransactionID, VehicleID, SalespersonID, SaleDate >>> SalesTransaction

 ### 03 use SQL syntax query data to find the answers for questions
-- Clause >>> SELECT, CASE WHEN, FROM, JOIN ON, WHEN, GROUP BY, HAVING, ORDER BY
+- Clause >>> SELECT, CASE WHEN, FROM, JOIN ON, WHERE, GROUP BY, HAVING, ORDER BY
 - Aggregate Fucntion >>> SUM, AVG, MIN, MAX, COUNT
 - Basic Operators >>> AS, ROUND, LIKE, = > <, STRFTIME, BETWEEN, IN, AND